Barikot

 Barikot (بریکوٹ) (Pashto: بریکوټ) is a town located in the middle course of the Swat River in Khyber Pakhtunkhwa, Pakistan.
 It is located about 20 km away from Mingora and the Butkara Stupa.
 It is the entrance town to the central Swat Valley with a population of approximately 25,000 people.

 Barikot is the location of an ancient citadel captured by Alexander the Great, with Chalcolithic remains dating back to c.
 1700 BC, and an early-historic period town dating back to c.
 600 BC.

 The Italian Archaeological Mission (renamed ISMEO) founded by Giuseppe Tucci has been excavating ruins of the ancient town of Bazira under Barikot since 1984.

+Demographics

+Population

+According to 2023 census, Barikot had a population of 115,045.

 Excavations

-It was thought the oldest layer under Barikot was a village which has been dated to 1100-1000 BC, but previous Chalcolithic pit structures are attested since 1700 BC.
+Although previous excavations already attested Chalcolithic pit structures since 1700 BC, urban living, earlier than c.
+150 BC, was not discovered before 2015 as "[t]he archaeological sequence accepted until then was that the city was founded as a fortified centre towards the end of [the second century BC] directly on the remains of a protohistoric village, and that the major earlier evidence of the city was the massive defensive wall surrounding the city and its acropolis."

 Early Iron Age proto-urban layers were found, and dated to eleventh-eight centuries BC, archaeologists also found that the fortified urban settlement in Barikot (lower area and acropolis) was established around mid-first millennium BC.